Viktor Petrik: Patents

 The United States Patent and Trademark Office has issued two patents to Viktor Petrik.

 United States Patent 7842271 is for "Mass production of carbon nanostructures", with an issue date of November 30, 2010.
 United States Patent 7128881 is for "Configurations and methods for water purification", with an issue date of October 31, 2006.

 Politics

 Petrik has close ties with many Russian politicians, particularly members of United Russia.
 Boris Gryzlov, the former Speaker of Russia's State Duma (the lower house of parliament), is a staunch defender of Petrik's work.
 Gryzlov has claimed that criticism of Petrik is modern-day obscurantism.
 Gryzlov collaborated with Petrik for a filter which they claim is capable of turning radioactive waste into potable water.
 Petrik states that Gryzlov has participated in many of his experiments and they share a common patent on a "Method of cleaning liquid radioactive waste".

-Petrik has named one of his filters after Russian Emergency Situations Minister Sergei Shoigu and used the logo of United Russia on other filters.
+Petrik has named one of his filters after Russian politician Sergei Shoigu and used the logo of United Russia political pary on other filters.
 Shoigu and United Russia have requested Petrik cease using their names in his marketing.